Digital Banking Innovation

 - Appreciate the major tides of change and how to address them for future success

-- Appreciate the changes occurring in a range of industries impacting customer behaviours
+- Explore the changes occurring in a range of industries impacting customer behaviours

-- Appreciate how to deliver a world-class digital customer experience
+- Learn how to deliver a world-class digital customer experience

 - Understand how to gain the right balance between branch and non-branch channels

-- Understand the benefits of the traditional branch channel and how it can be made more productive in a digital world
+- Explore the benefits of the traditional branch channel and how it can be made more productive in a digital world

-- Understand the importance of the new channels particularly mobile and social media and why customers in specific segments prefer them for banking.
+- Learn the importance of the new channels particularly mobile and social media and why customers in specific segments prefer them for banking

-- Understand how to maximise value from these new innovations– ensure there is full appreciation of the integration of these channels and how they can work together for maximum benefit
+- Explore how to maximise value from these new innovations– ensure there is full appreciation of the integration of these channels and how they can work together for maximum benefit

-- How to increase productivity across all channels whilst maximising the opportunity presented by digital banking
+- Learn how to increase productivity across all channels whilst maximising the opportunity presented by digital banking

 - Understand the expected trends within retail banking over the next few years – understand how to adapt successfully to this new world